LTUC/amman-dotnet-401d2/Curriculum/Class05/FACILITATOR.md

 4. Encapsulation

 Included in the DemoCode is an example of a diagram that you can draw with the class as you go over the OOP principles.
-There is also the codebase when converting the diagram to Visual Studio.
+There is also the code base when converting the diagram to Visual Studio.

 ### Code Implementation